MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 When the user selects a command from your custom context menu, your app needs to tell the WebView2 control which command the user selected, by using the `SelectedCommandId` property.

-The example in the next section uses the following API items.
+The following APIs are used to add a custom context menu in the example in the next section.

 # [C++](#tab/cpp)